rrhg/rrhg.github.io/digitalocean_couchdb.md

 ## each DOcluster will have these operators
 1. monthly-backup-to-spaces
-   1. at beguinning of each month start jobs for each customer 1.
+   1. at beguinning of each month start jobs for each customer
+   1. each job get all previous month transactions including beguinning & ending balances
+   1. create an object & uploads it to a space
+1.
+   1.

+## nodejs when creates new customer
+1. creates new bucket in spaces for monthly object of all transactions 1.
+   1.
 1.
    1.
    1.

 ## Managed k8s pq
 necesito avanzar.
 con la idea de spaces no voy a usar tanto storage